lordofthelake/lordofthelake/README.md

 I work as freelance engineer and tech consultant for several companies in Berlin.
 I work mostly with high-growth companies, either in the early stages — designing the initial software architecture, establishing processes, helping with technical hiring — or in more mature organizations that are looking for help bootstrapping new teams and products.

 If you have a project on which you think we should work together, you can contact me via [email](mailto:michele@piccirillo.io) or [LinkedIn](https://linkedin.com/in/michelepiccirillo/).
+I'm open to work with companies in Berlin that have remote or hybrid arrangements, or fully remote worldwide.

 <!--
 **lordofthelake/lordofthelake** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.